Alec Baldwin will be charged with involuntary manslaughter in 'Rust' shooting death

 Updated January 19, 2023 at 1:23 PM ET

-Actor Alec Baldwin will face a criminal charge of involuntary manslaughter in the shooting death of cinematographer Halyna Hutchins on the set of the film Rust, prosecutors in Santa Fe, N.M., said on Thursday.
+Actor Alec Baldwin will face criminal charges of involuntary manslaughter in the shooting death of cinematographer Halyna Hutchins on the set of the film Rust, prosecutors in Santa Fe, N.M., said on Thursday.

-The film's armorer, Hannah Gutierrez-Reed, is facing the same charge, First Judicial District Attorney Mary Carmack-Altwies said in a written statement.
+The film's armorer, Hannah Gutierrez-Reed, is facing the same charges, First Judicial District Attorney Mary Carmack-Altwies said in a written statement.

-In addition to those charges, assistant director David Halls "has signed a plea deal for the charge of negligent use of a deadly weapon," according to the announcement.
+In addition to those charges, Assistant Director David Halls "has signed a plea agreement for the charge of negligent use of a deadly weapon," according to the announcement.

 "If any one of these three people—Alec Baldwin, Hannah Gutierrez-Reed or David Halls—had done their job, Halyna Hutchins would be alive today," said Andrea Reeb, the special prosecutor appointed by Carmack-Altwies.
 "It's that simple."